KeyanSong/431-2018/slides/class24/README.md

 I wanted to say a little about Chapter 9 (Rage Against the Machines), which is about computer chess.

 - Chess is all over the news, thanks to the dramatics in London over the past few weeks, where Magnus Carlsen retained his World Chess Championship.
 Oliver Roeder has been all over the drama [in a series of articles at FiveThirtyEight](https://fivethirtyeight.com/tag/chess/).
-- I found the material about how computers "think" to be particularly interesting here.
+- I found the material about how computers "think" to be particularly interesting here, although I think the most general takeaway I can give you from the chapter has to do with the general belief that if you see something really surprising from a prediction model or forecasting engine, you should go in with a strong prior that you've got a "bug".
 - Jonah Sinick, in summarizing his thoughts on the chapter, [had this nice comment](https://www.lesswrong.com/posts/rGj2K8vu5qQCTWCar/some-highlights-from-nate-silver-s-the-signal-and-the-noise):

 > Our use of prediction heuristics makes us vulnerable to opponents who are aware of the heuristics that we're using and who can therefore act in unexpected ways that we're not prepared for.